manufer24/manufer24/README.md

 ### In my role, I am skilled in:
 - Responsive Web Design.
 - Integrating REST APIs to seamlessly connect different systems.
+- Modify and support REST API integrations.
 - TypeScript for robustness and safety in the development process.
 - I am proficient in migrating websites to keep them up-to-date with the latest technologies and best practices.
+- CSS optimization for production.

 ---